Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Experiments

 \subsection{Main Results}

-As shown in \cref{fig_main}, Marvel demonstrates better or comparable performance compared to all baselines consistently across all environments, i.e., achieving the higher return while keeping the cost below the threshold.
+As shown in Table~\ref{fig_main}, Marvel demonstrates better or comparable performance compared to all baselines consistently across all environments, i.e., achieving the higher return while keeping the cost below the threshold.
+In particular, as shown in Fig.~\ref{fig_main_appendix}, Marvel demonstrates superior stability compared to other baseline algorithms.
+Note that a key aspect of safe RL is ensuring safety, which requires keeping the cost below the predefined threshold while maximizing reward.
+Marvel achieves this balance effectively, as its cost remains below the threshold in all environments.
 In stark contrast, the naive warm start method proves largely ineffective, often causing performance drop or stagnation during training.
 Without aligning the Q-estimations, both JSRL and PEX struggles a lot to improve during online learning and fails to control the cost.
-Besides, PEX also suffers from poor training stability and high variance across different settings.
-While SO2 mitigates the inaccuracies of Q-estimations related to O2O RL, it does so only to a limited extent and cannot maintain its performance consistently across different environments, although aPID has already been used to boost its performance.
+While SO2 mitigates the inaccuracies of Q-estimations related to O2O RL, it does so only to a limited extent and cannot maintain its performance consistently across different environments, even though aPID has already been used to boost its performance.
 On the other hand, the fact that SO2 performs better than other baselines further indicates 1) the great potentials of enabling fast and safe online learning through policy finetuning (compared to using the pretrained policy only as a guide policy as in JSRL and PEX) and 2) the need of correcting pretrained Q-estimations before online finetuning.